Site icon I Love to Watch You Play

 “I gave so much power to the criticisms and none to the praise”

-As a younger player, I could come off the field thinking I had had a fairly good game, and my coach would say something as small as, “Work on getting your head up more,” and any shred of confidence I’d built up would come crumbling down.
+As a younger club soccer player, I could come off the field thinking I had had a fairly good game, and my coach would say something as small as, “Work on getting your head up more,” and any shred of confidence I’d built up would come crumbling down.
 All it took was one critique or one bad play, and I was the worst player in the game, or at least, that’s what it felt like in my head.
 I’d come home from practice and replay every time I lost the ball over and over, doing nothing productive, learning nothing from my mistakes, just pounding them into my head until they were the only plays I remembered.

 I ignored any of the positive things I did, discounted any praise I may have received.
 I thought that compared to all the things I needed to work on, and the compliment was nothing.
 I gave so much power to the criticisms and none to the praise.